-All students and parents/guardians must understand that, in addition to taking corrective strategies at the school level, certain criminal and/or disruptive behavior must, by Board Rule, be reported to appropriate police authorities and to the Miami-Dade Schools Police Department (School Board Rule 6Gx13- 4A-1.21)(School Board Policy 3210).
+All students and parents/guardians must understand that, in addition to taking corrective strategies at the school level, certain criminal and/or disruptive behavior must, by Board Rule, be reported to appropriate police authorities and to the Miami-Dade Schools Police (School Board Policy 3210).

+pon police authorities and to the Miami-Dade Schools Police (School Board Policy 3210).
 GLOSSARY 1.
 Administrators: Adults in school with executive authority to manage the day-to-day business.
 They include the principal and assistant principal, among others.
-Example: School administrators have a are responsibility responsible to make for making schools run smoothly.
+Example: School administrators are responsible for making schools run smoothly.
 2. Alcohol: Mind-altering or mood-altering beverages, including but not limited to beer, wine, wine coolers, vodka coolers, liquors, etc. Possession, use, sale, or distribution of alcohol or controlled substances will result in corrective actions at school and may lead to arrest and criminal penalties.
 Example: Consumption of excessive alcohol can cause death.
 3. Arson: Willfully, or while committing any felony, causing damage to a building, structure, or dwelling by fire or explosion.
 Example: The girl was arrested for arson and expelled because she intentionally started a fire in the restroom.
 4. Assault/Threat: An intentional, unlawful threat by word or act to do violence to another, coupled with the apparent ability to do so, and doing some act, which creates a well-founded fear in the other person that such violence is imminent.
-Example: The students assaulted another girl by sending her notes saying that they would beat her up right after class. saying that they would beat her up right after class.
-Aggravated An assault with the use of a weapon or with the intent to commit another felony.
-Assault: Example: Using a weapon to attempt harming someone is aggravated assault.
+Example: The students assaulted another girl by sending her notes saying that they would beat her up right after class.
+Aggravated Assault: An assault with the use of a weapon or with the intent to commit another felony.
+Example: Using a weapon to attempt harming someone is aggravated assault.
 5. Battery: Actually and intentionally touching or striking another against his or her will, or intentionally causing bodily harm to another.
 Under Florida law, battery that causes great bodily harm, permanent disfigurement, or permanent disability is called "felony battery."
 Under the law, battery, felony battery, and aggravated battery are distinguishable.
 Example: The student battered the teacher by pushing her against the wall.
 Assault and/or battery committed against a staff member require a mandatory recommendation for expulsion.
 Administrators distinguish battery from fighting by reporting an incident as battery only when force or violence is carried out against a person who is not fighting back or is merely attempting to shield his or her body from attack.
+Aggravated Injuring a person seriously by using your body and/or a weapon.